VITA: Zero-Shot Value Functions via Test-Time Adaptation of Vision-Language Models: VITA: Zero-Shot Value Functions via Test-Time Adaptation

 \subsection{Model Architecture}

-Our method comprises three modules: (1) a multimodal encoder that extracts visual-language representations from visual trajectories and task descriptions; (2) a test-time adaptation module updated with a learned self-supervised objective; and (3) a regression head that predicts task completion.
+Our goal-conditioned value function estimator comprises three modules: (1) a multimodal encoder that extracts joint visual-language representations from visual trajectories and their task descriptions; (2) an adaptation module updated at test-time using a self-supervised loss that is meta-learned to improve value estimation; and (3) a regression head that predicts value estimates.